History of the New York Yankees

 George Steinbrenner bought the club in 1973 and regularly invested in new talent, using free agency to acquire top players.
 Yankee Stadium was renovated and reopened in 1976 as the home of a more competitive Yankees team.
 Despite clubhouse disputes, the team reached the World Series four times between 1976 and 1981 and claimed the championship in 1977 and 1978.
 New York continued to pursue their strategy of signing free agents into the 1980s, but with less success, and the team eventually sank into mediocrity after 1981.
 In the early 1990s, the team began to improve as their roster was rebuilt around young players from their minor league system, including Derek Jeter and Mariano Rivera.
 After earning a playoff berth in 1995, the Yankees won four of the next five World Series, and the 1998–2000 teams were the last in MLB to win three straight Series titles.

 As the 2000s progressed, the Yankees' rivalry with the Boston Red Sox increased in intensity as the sides met multiple times in the American League Championship Series (ALCS), trading victories in 2003 and 2004.
 New York regularly reached the postseason, but were often defeated in the first two rounds.
 In 2009, the Yankees opened a new Yankee Stadium and won the World Series for the 27th time in team history, an MLB record.
-The Yankees appeared in the ALCS four times during the 2010s and again in 2022, but lost on each occasion.
+The Yankees lost in the ALCS five times from 2010 to 2022, before winning their 41st AL championship in 2024.